Sharp threshold for $K_4$-percolation: Basic estimates

-Since the inductive hypothesis only holds for graphs with more than 4 vertices, it is convenient to deal with the case $k_1=4$ separately: It is easily verified that the only edge-minimal percolating 3-cores of size $k$ with all $k_i\le4$ are of size $k\in\{7,9\}$.
+Since the inductive hypothesis only holds for graphs with more than 4 vertices, it is convenient to deal with the case $k_1=4$ separately: Note that the only irreducible percolating 3-cores of size $k$ with all $k_j\le4$ are of size $k\in\{7,9\}$.
 These graphs are the graph in \cref{F_3core} and the graph obtained from this graph by replacing the bottom edge with a copy of $K_4$ minus an edge.
-Hence it is straightforward to verify that the claim holds if $k\in\{7,9\}$, and so in the arguments below we may assume that $k_1>4$.
-Moreover, since the graph in \cref{F_3core} is the only irreducible percolating 3-core on $k=7$ vertices, we may further assume that $k\ge8$.
+It is easy to verify that \eqref{E_AIell} holds if $k\in\{7,9\}$, and so in the arguments below we assume that $k_1>4$.
+Moreover, since the graph in \cref{F_3core} is the only irreducible percolating 3-core on $k=7$ vertices, we further assume below that $k\ge8$.

 We take three cases, with respect to whether (i) $k_2=4$, (ii) $k_2>4$ and $k_3\in\{2,4\}$, or (iii) $k_3>4$.

 {\bf Case 2(i)} ($i=\ell=0$ and $k_2=4$).
 Note that if $k_2=4$ then $k_3\in\{2,4\}$.
 The number of graphs $G$ as above with $k_3=2$ and $k_2=4$ is bounded from above by